scalar-labs/scalardb-samples/multi-storage-transaction-sample/README.md

 The database schema (the method in which the data will be organized) for the sample application has already been defined in [schema.json](schema.json).

-To apply the schema, go to the [`scalardb` Releases](https://github.com/scalar-labs/scalardb/releases) page and download the ScalarDB Schema Loader that matches the version of ScalarDB that you want to use to the `scalardb-samples/multi-storage-transaction-sample` folder.
+To apply the schema, go to the [ScalarDB Releases](https://github.com/scalar-labs/scalardb/releases) page and download the ScalarDB Schema Loader that matches the version of ScalarDB that you want to use to the `scalardb-samples/multi-storage-transaction-sample` folder.

 Then, run the following command, replacing `<VERSION>` with the version of the ScalarDB Schema Loader that you downloaded: